 Conductive Rubber Tubing

-Rubber tubing that has been imparted with certain qualities may be named as such.
-This is the case with conductive rubber tubing, which is designed to prevent the harmful accumulation of static electricity and to shield electronic equipment from electromagnetic interference (EMI) and radio frequency interference (RFI).
-Among the most frequently conductive rubber tubing varieties are: conductive silicone rubber tubing and conductive latex rubber tubing.
+Conductive rubber tubing, designed to prevent static electricity buildup and shield electronic equipment from electromagnetic and radio frequency interference, includes varieties such as conductive silicone rubber tubing and conductive latex rubber tubing.

 Sterilized Rubber Tubing